aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 Please have the class compare the SquareMe functional interface in Example 3 in the last demo with the Function interface above.
 The SquareMe's abstract method is called "square", whereas the Function abstract method is called "apply".
 Even though the method names are different, the SquareMe interface could be replaced with a built-in Function and create the same results.

 ## Demo - Function
-Let's take a look at a couple of examples of how to use Function.
+Let's take a look at a couple of examples of how to use _Function_.

 The first example will take in a String that represents a name and the output will be a greeting.